Ken Blackwell: 2006 Ohio gubernatorial campaign

-On November 7, 2006, Ted Strickland was elected Governor, defeating Blackwell by a 24% margin.

-Platform issues

-In 2005, he supported keeping Terri Schiavo on life support, saying, "I really do think that life is sacred, no matter how painful."
-When asked on Hardball with Chris Matthews if he would keep Schiavo on life support for 30 years, Blackwell said he would.

-In his 2002 campaign for re-election to the post of secretary of state, Blackwell took the position that he would favor abortions in the case where the life of the mother was at stake.
-He has since taken a more conservative position of opposing abortions even in the case where the mother's life is at risk.

-May 2 primary
+Primary election

-Blackwell won the Republican Primary on May 2, 2006, against Ohio attorney general Jim Petro with 56% of the vote.
+Blackwell won the Republican primary on May 2, 2006, against Ohio attorney general Jim Petro with 56% of the vote.
 The run up to the primaries was dominated by strongly critical television ads that Blackwell and his opponent Jim Petro ran against one another.

-Blackwell was criticized by Petro, for declining to engage in three planned debates which had been organized by the Dayton Daily News and the City Club of Cleveland.
-The debate at the City Club of Cleveland occurred on April 25, 2006, despite Blackwell's absence.
-The event was originally scheduled to be broadcast on public television around Ohio.
+Blackwell was criticized by Petro for declining to engage in three planned debates which had been organized by the Dayton Daily News and the City Club of Cleveland.
 According to The Columbus Dispatch, "Blackwell said he has 'shared plenty of forums' with Petro and that he wants to focus on talking to Republicans in the final days of the campaign."

-On April 29, the Hamilton County Democrats publicly demanded that Blackwell pull radio ads which urged unregistered Democrats to ask for Republican primary ballots on May 2, 2006 (rather than the issues-only ballot that unregistered voters normally get), and thereby become registered Republicans.
+On April 29, the Hamilton County Democrats publicly demanded that Blackwell pull radio ads which urged unregistered Democrats to ask for Republican primary ballots on May 2, 2006, rather than issues-only ballots.
 The Democrats argued that the ads are using "illegal and unethical political tactics."

+During the primary, Blackwell led the Republican candidates in fundraising.
+He raised $1.09 million between January 31, 2006, and April 12, 2006, from approximately 12,000 individuals and businesses.